crtoomey/rock-paper-scissors/README.md

 # rock-paper-scissors

-A JavaScript project from The Odin Project.
+A simple JavaScript project from The Odin Project that lets a user play Rock, Paper, Scissors against a 'computer'.
+This is not a portfolio project, but I may make it look nicer in the future

 # Pseudo code